davebenson/doom4-walkthrough/README.md

 * Cyber-Mancubus: 5
 * Hell Baron: 5

+## Monsters

+### The Possessed, Unwilling

+These idiots simply stagger around, vaguely coming toward you.

+In Nightmare mode, they do quite a bit of damage; in easier modes they are merely pesky.

+### Imps

+Monkeys with fireballs with great aim.
+You have to move constantly and keep a lookout to avoid getting hit.

+They can take a fairly large amount of damage when they are climbing around on vertical surfaces.

+### Possessed Soldiers and Possessed Securities

+These two monsters differ in that the latter has shields.

+They have 3 attacks:
+* Plasma Volley: an attack of many straight-moving weak plasma baubles
+* Plasma Grenade: a stronger attack, similar to the Rocket Launcher / Remote Detonation.
+It expands before blowing up like a bomb.
+* Melee Attack: these are fairly weak for Possessed Soldiers, but they are quite strong from the shielded soldiers

+The shields are a big difficulty: the Gauss Cannon or Chainsaw are the surest ways to kill them - you'll run into them before you have the Gauss Cannon.
+Otherwise, try running around them (around a structure) or jumping over them.
+Also they have to put their shields down when the jump/drop.

+### Hell Razers
+These guys attack with a laser in their arm, or a melee attack.

+They have a lot of hit-points, but they aren't too hard to kill.

+### Lost Souls
+...

+### Hell Knights
+...

+### Summoners
+...

+### Cacodemons
+...

+### Pinkies and Spectres
+...

+### Mancubi and Cyber-Mancubi
+...

+### Hell Barons
+...

 ## Level Overview
 Mission | Subtitle | Elite Guards | Argent Cells | Field Drones | Rune Trials | Secrets | Data Logs
 --- | --- | --- | --- | --- | --- | --- | ---